theforbiddenpool/cheat-sheets/backend/session&auth.md

+# Types of Authentication
 ## Session Based Authentication
 The user is assigned some unique identifier.
 The server keeps track of the logged in users in memory or in storage, *e.g.* redis, memory database, filesystem.
 The client sends the session id in all the requests and the server uses it to identify the user.
 It's a **stateful authentication methodology.**

+It's possible to set a TTL, where the user is logged out after a while.

 ## Token Based Authentication
 A token is sent from client to server in each request.
 It is a **stateless authentication methodology**.